 Disasters are on the rise, both in terms of frequency and magnitude.

-From 2005-2015, more than 700 thousand people worldwide have lost their lives due to disasters that have affected over 1.5 billion people, with women, children and people in vulnerable situations disproportionately affected.
-The total economic loss was more than US\$ 1.3 trillion.
+From 2005-2015, more than 700.000 people worldwide lost their lives due to disasters that affected over 1.5 billion people, with women, children and people in vulnerable situations disproportionately affected.
+The total economic loss amounted to more than US\$ 1.3 trillion.
 Disasters inordinately affect lower-income countries.
-Sub-Saharan Africa, where two-thirds of the world's Least Developed Countries are located, is prone to recurrent disasters, largely due to natural hazards and climate change.
+Sub-Saharan Africa, where two-thirds of the world's least developed countries are located, is prone to recurrent disasters, largely due to natural hazards and climate change.

 The Sendai Framework for Disaster Risk Reduction 2015 - 2030 emphasises the need to manage risk rather than disasters, a theme already present in its predecessors, the Yokohama Strategy and the Hyogo Framework for Disaster Risk Reduction.
-Specifically, the Sendai Framework calls for strong political leadership, commitment, and involvement of all stakeholders at all levels from local to national and international, with a view to "prevent new and reduce existing disaster risk through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, and institutional measures that prevent and reduce hazard exposure and vulnerability to disaster, increase preparedness for response and recovery, and thus strengthen resilience".
+Specifically, the Sendai Framework calls for the strong political leadership, the commitment, and the involvement of all stakeholders, at all levels, from local to national and international, to "prevent new and reduce existing disaster risk through the implementation of integrated and inclusive economic, structural, legal, social, health, cultural, educational, environmental, technological, political, and institutional measures that prevent and reduce hazard exposure and vulnerability to disaster, increase preparedness for response and recovery, and thus strengthen resilience".